-Listening Can listen to and understand simple sentences about everyday life.
-Can match the most important word in the sentence to the correct picture.
-Can listen to and understand a short conversation between a child and an adult who are describing people in pictures.
-Can match the person's name to the correct picture. alline Can listen to and understand a short conversation between a child and an adult about everyday life.
-Can pick out numbers and simple spellings in the conversation and write them down.
-Can read and understand the words for some things in everyday life and match them to the correct picture.
-Reading Can read and understand some sentences describing a picture and put a tick or a cross to show whether each sentence is correct or not correct.
+listen to and understand simple sentences about everyday life.
+Can match the st important word in the sentence to the correct picture. • listen to and understand a short conversation between a child and an adult who describing people in pictures.
+Can match the person's name to the correct picture. listen to and understand a short conversation between a child and an adult about ryday life.
+Can pick out numbers and simple spellings in the conversation and e them down. read and understand the words for some things in everyday life and match them ne correct picture. read and understand some sentences describing a picture and put a tick or a ss to show whether each sentence is correct or not correct.
 Can read and understand a short text about everyday life which has some missing words.
-Can find the missing words (for example, 'its, 'lives', 'of') in a box and copy them into the correct place in the text.
-Can read and understand some questions about a picture (for example, 'What colour is the woman's skirt?') and write one-word answers to the questions.
-Writing Can write simple sentences about themselves and their life, for example, 'I live in a small house.'
-Can write simple sentences about a picture, for example, 'The children are watching television.'
-Can have a conversation in English provided the interlocutor speaks slowly and clearly, and repeats any information that was not understood the first time.
-Speaking Can politely greet and say goodbye to another person.
-Can ask for help if they don't understand a question or a given instruction.
-F Can understand and answer simple questions about themselves, for example, 'How old are you?' and 'What's your favourite animal?'
-Can understand and answer some simple questions about a picture, for example, 'What's this?' and 'What colour is it?'
+Can find the missing words (for example, 'its, 'lives', 'of') in a box and copy them into the correct place in the text. n read and understand some questions about a picture (for example, 'What colour ne woman's skirt?') and write one-word answers to the questions. write simple sentences about themselves and their life, for example 'I live in a all house.' write simple sentences about a picture, for example 'The children are watching vision.' have a conversation in English provided the interlocutor speaks slowly and arly, and repeats any information that was not understood the first time. politely greet and say goodbye to another person. ask for help if they don't understand a question or a giv en instruction. understand and answer simple questions about themselves, for example 'How are you?' and 'What's your favourite animal?' n understand and answer some simple questions about a picture, for example at's this?' and 'What colour is it?'